![]() |

 LiaBraaten's

-noted critic once said "it seems there is nothing this man can't play
+noted music critic once said "it seems there is nothing this man can't play

-keep him busy playing over 200 concerts and events per year.
+or sing" - keep him busy playing up to 200 concerts and events per year.

 Bob Dylan & Kevin McHale

-most famous musician to come from Hibbing", Craig
+most famous musician to come from Hibbing Minnesota ", Craig

-LiaBraaten has shown his care and concern for his friends
+LiaBraaten has consistently demonstrated his care and concern for his friends

 and neighbors in northern Minnesota.
 Following his successful,